avalanche-foundation/ACPs/ACPs/273-24-hour-minimum-staking-period/README.md

 ## Security Considerations

+Shorter staking periods increase the likelihood of significant validator churn over a short period of time.
+This may impact Primary Network consensus safety and the reliability of Interchain Message delivery, which is required for L1 validator operations.
+This risk may impact the eventual implementation details of this ACP.

+Additionally, if the incentive to stake for longer than 24 hours is insufficient, the vast majority of stake may opt for the minimum 24-hour duration (particularly likely with the addition of [ACP-236](https://github.com/avalanche-foundation/ACPs/blob/main/ACPs/236-auto-renewed-staking/README.md), which introduces auto-renewed staking).
+In this scenario, essentially all entities securing the network could change completely within 24 hours.
+The entire validator set could disappear, or a low-stake-weight validator could become a high-stake-weight validator within a single day (i.e. a validator could go from 1% network stake to 20% network stake in just a few hours).
+This instability poses a real cost in terms of network security and should be weighed against the benefits of shorter staking periods.

 Validators remain subject to the same accountability standards during the 24-hour period.
 Network consensus sampling assumes the same validator availability model.
 Historical data demonstrates that validator uptime patterns remain consistent regardless of staking duration length, as infrastructure quality and operational commitment drive uptime, not duration requirements alone.

 ## Open Questions